What are Apache web server log files?

 When I look at log files I typically start by looking for requests, which have resulted in a 404 response.
 This means that someone has requested a page (or resource such as a graphic), which doesn’t exist.
 If you find this happening then look at the referring site or page.
-If the referrer is you own site then you need to get this broken link fixed.
-If the request is coming from another site you might need to contact the sites owner and ask them to update the link.
+If the referrer is your own site then you need to get this broken link fixed.
+If the request is coming from another site you might need to contact the owner of the site and ask them to update the link.
 In the real world getting a site owner to update a link can be quite difficult, therefore if the error is happening a lot consider setting up a 301 Permanently Moved redirect.

 Once you’ve addressed any 404 errors, you should then review any requests, which have resulted in a 500 response.
 Status 500 indicates a runtime error on your web server typically when generating a dynamic CGI (PHP, JSP, ASP etc) type web page.
 Look at the time this error happened and then look around that time in the error_log file for more information.

 Apache httpd log analyzer